 Employees of Digital Care Planning Limited

 Employees of Digital Care Planning Limited or its authorised subcontractors may need access to your site username, and the content you have entered into our site in order to perform their functions.
-For example, this may include making improvements to the site, security or regards responding to any communications or emails you have directed at us.
+For example, this may include making improvements to the site security or to respond to any communications or emails you have sent to us.

 Authorised healthcare researchers